php-pg/pgconn/README.md

 # pgconn

 Package pgconn is a low-level PostgreSQL database driver.
 It operates at nearly the same level as the C library libpq.
-Applications should handle normal queries with a higher level library and only use pgconn directly when required for low-level access to PostgreSQL functionality.
+Applications should handle normal queries with a higher level library and only use pgconn directly when needed for low-level access to PostgreSQL functionality.

 ## Connecting